trustpilot/ilenia/README.md

 ## Using the library

-1. Wrap your app with the `LocalizationProvider` and pass current `locale`, `translations` and `fallbackTranslations`.
-Translations and fallbackTranslations are merged into one object for consumers of the components in this library and `withTranslations`.
+1. Wrap your app with the `LocalizationProvider` and pass current `locale` and `translations`.
+In the example we're merging the default language translations and the active one as selected by the user.

 ```javascript
 import { LocalizationProvider, Text } from 'ilenia'